APTrust/userguide/docs/registry/work_items.md

 * __Started__ - The system has started the current Stage of the task and is still working on it.
 The Fetch, Validate, Store, Record, and Package stages can take several hours for very large bags.

 * __Success__ - The task completed successfully.

+* __Suspended__ - The task was suspended due to a potential conflict.
+These items are flagged for administrator review, and an APTrust administrator will determine whether to resume or cancel the item.